 Immigration and the law

 Legislation about immigration changes frequently.
-It’s important to check the Australian Department of Home Affairs website for changes that may apply to you.
-If you are interested in Australian student visas, work visas, or looking to migrate permanently, you need to lodge an application with the Australian Government.
+For example, in June 2021 Australia added 22 new occupations to its priority migration list.
+So, it’s important to check the Australian Department of Home Affairs website for changes that may apply to you.
+And, if you are interested in Australian student visas, work visas, or looking to migrate permanently, you need to lodge an application with the Australian Government.
 You may want to consider getting support from a lawyer or migration agent.
-However, you can also get free advice for student visas.